jay-johnson/spylunking/docs/source/index.rst

 Login to Splunk from a Browser
 ------------------------------

-Open these urls in a browser that is running on the same host as the **splunk** docker container:
+Open this url in a browser to view the **splunk** container's web application:

 http://127.0.0.1:8000